marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 The Sitemap Generator recognizes the noindex attribute if set on a page and respects your robots.txt file.
 It is thus possible to filter the results with these two mechanisms.
 A filter function in the plugin is not available, because it makes no sense in my opinion.
 If a page is not listed in a XML sitemap file, that means not that a search engine will not find it.
 Sooner or later the search engine finds and indexes the page.
 So the use of the noindex attribute and robots.txt are a clean solutions which is also respected by all serious search engines.

 = Which user-agent should I use in the robots.txt file? = The Sitemap Generator uses a custom user-agent group named MB-SiteCrawler.
 This allows you a fine grained control of which pages are parsed and added to the sitemap.
-If you do not define a group for the custom user-agent, the default set in the * group apply.
+If you do not define a group for the custom user-agent in your robots.txt file, the default set in the * group apply.

 = How are images which are not embedded in a page handled? =